 He is a former Editor-in-Chief and Chief Executive of ITN, President of EuroNews and Ofcom Partner for Content and Standards.

-On September 5th 2013 he and Jeff Hulbert published ‘When Reporters Cross the Line.The heroes,the villains,the hackers and the spies’
+In September 2013 he and Jeff Hulbert published ‘When Reporters Cross the Line.The heroes,the villains,the hackers and the spies’ and in January 2016 they published ‘Guy Burgess -The Spy Who Knew Everyone’.
+Their previous research on Burgess, including two major exclusives,is summarised at https://www.city.ac.uk/cambridge-spies-the-guy-burgess-files.

 Some declarations of interest: Stewart joined the BBC as one of its first three news trainees in 1969.In 1972 he left to join the rival news organisation ITN and stayed for 31 years.
 John Birt records in his memoirs that when he joined the BBC he offered Stewart the chance to return there in a senior role in BBC News but Stewart did not take up the offer.